amaynagpal/amay_nagpal_21BCE10099/README.md

 - The game is played between two players on a 5x5 grid.
 - Players arrange their characters on their respective starting rows.
 - Each player controls a team of 5 characters, choosing from Pawns, Hero1, Hero2, and Hero3.
+- One player clicks the "Create Game" button, which generates a unique game code.
+- The other player and spectators can join the game using the generated code.

 ### Characters and Movement